 - be able to understand the purpose of a communication aid

 - have developed beyond cause and effect understanding

 - have experience in using low-tech AAC that is inadequate for their needs

 - have pre-verbal communication skills

-- lack understanding of cause and effect
+- lack of understanding of cause and effect

 - have impaired cognitive abilities that would prevent them from retaining information on how to use equipment

 - with a rapidly degenerative condition, e.g. MND

 - with communication aid equipment that has ceased to be functional, or is unreliable and does not meet their communication needs